axonivy-market/ui-path-connector/ui-path-connector-product/README.md

 - Enables you to steer robotic work from your workflow process.
 - Makes the UiPath RPA API features easy and attractive to use in business processes.
-- Supports you with an easy-to-copy demo implementation to reduce your integration effort.

 ## Demo